littleosbook/littleosbook/interrupts.md

 The next step is to write a function that translates a scan code to the corresponding ASCII character.
-If you want to map the scan codes to ASCII characters as is done on an American keyboard, [@scancodes] shows how the scan codes and keyboard buttons are mapped.
+If you want to map the scan codes to ASCII characters as is done on an American keyboard then Andries Brouwer has a great tutorial [@scancodes].

 Remember, since the keyboard interrupt is raised by the PIC, you must call `pic_acknowledge` at the end of the keyboard interrupt handler.
-Also, the keyboard will not send you any more interrupts until you read read the scan code from the keyboard the keyboard.
+Also, the keyboard will not send you any more interrupts until you read read the scan code from the keyboard.

 ## Further Reading